DIPSAS/openehpy/README.md

 # Build and install

-You can build and install the `openehpy` package with
+You can build and install the `openehpy` package locally with

 ```
     python3 -m pip install .